 While some upgrades are needed, at least the Orioles have eschewed the naming rights bonanza that has occurred since the ballpark opened.
 Oriole Park at Camden Yards is a befitting name for this intimate baseball-only venue.

 It’s been said many a time that imitation is the highest form of flattery and a creative, fan-friendly regional design is now the blueprint for ballparks.
-Although technically Buffalo’s Dunn Tire Park started the retro ballpark craze in 1988, it took Camden Yards to burst onto the national scene four years later for a revolution to occur.
+Although technically Buffalo’s Coca-Cola Field started the retro ballpark craze in 1988, it took Camden Yards to burst onto the national scene four years later for a revolution to occur.
 Because of this ballpark, fans in cities across the United States are better able to enjoy our national pastime.

 Anyone who loves baseball, and specifically ballparks, owes a debt of gratitude to Camden Yards.
 It’s fair to say no stadium in history has had a greater impact on its sport.